siddharthaxroy/test/content/principles/index.md

 [^5]: From Thomas Gilovich: For desired conclusions, we ask ourselves, “Can I believe this?”, but for unpalatable conclusions, we ask, “Must I believe this?”

 [^6]: As in, pursue research topics that are societally relevant, traditionally neglected or understudied, and can be addressed with technical expertise, policy/systemic changes, and/or behavioral interventions.
-Read up on ["Effective Altruism"](https://www.effectivealtruism.org/articles/introduction-to-effective-altruism/).
+Read up on [Effective Altruism](https://www.effectivealtruism.org/articles/introduction-to-effective-altruism/).

 [^7]: NASEM's [Environmental Engineering for the 21st Century: Addressing Grand Challenges (2019)](https://www.nap.edu/catalog/25121/environmental-engineering-for-the-21st-century-addressing-grand-challenges) report.

 [^8]: National Environmental Justice Advisory Council’s [report](https://www.epa.gov/sites/production/files/2019-05/documents/nejac_white_paper_water-final-3-1-19.pdf) to the US Environmental Protection Agency.

 [^9]: Read ["The Fallacy of Gray"](https://www.lesswrong.com/posts/dLJv2CoRCgeC2mPgj/the-fallacy-of-gray) on LessWrong for perspective on the simplistic argument that everything in science is gray.
-Also, from Issac Asimov: When people thought the earth was flat, they were wrong.
+Also, from Issac Asimov: "When people thought the earth was flat, they were wrong.
 When people thought the earth was spherical, they were wrong.
-But if you think that thinking the earth is spherical is just as wrong as thinking the earth is flat, then your view is wronger than both of them put together.
+But if you think that thinking the earth is spherical is just as wrong as thinking the earth is flat, then your view is wronger than both of them put together."

 [^10]: Read our paper: [Marc A. Edwards and Siddhartha Roy.
 (2016).
 Academic Research in the 21st Century: Maintaining Scientific Integrity in a Climate of Perverse Incentives and Hypercompetition.
 Env Engg Sci.
 34(1), pp. 51-61](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5206685/).

 [^11]: Or, the ["I'm OK, They're Not Syndrome"](https://www.npr.org/templates/story/story.php?storyId=1009977), the subtitle of David Whitman's book.
-Also, from Steven Pinker writing in *Enlightenment Now*: To look at data showing that violence has gone down and say "Violence has gone down" is to describe a fact.
+Also, from Steven Pinker writing in *Enlightenment Now*: "To look at data showing that violence has gone down and say "Violence has gone down" is to describe a fact.
 To look at data showing that violence has gone down and say "Violence has gone up" is to be delusional.
-To ignore data on violence and say "Violence has gone up" is to be a know-nothing.
+To ignore data on violence and say "Violence has gone up" is to be a know-nothing."

 [^12]: Read ["Does X cause Y?
 An in-depth evidence review"](https://www.cold-takes.com/does-x-cause-y-an-in-depth-evidence-review/) on *Cold Takes* by Holden Karnofsky.